adaltas/node-nikita/src/core/move.coffee.md

 # `move(options, callback)`

 Move files and directories.
-It is ok to overwrite the destination file if it exists, in which case the source file will no longer exists.
+It is ok to overwrite the target file if it exists, in which case the source file will no longer exists.

 ## Options

-*   `destination`
+*   `target`
     Final name of the moved resource.
 *   `force`
     Force the replacement of the file without checksum verification, speed up the action and disable the `moved` indicator in the callback.
 *   `source`
     File or directory to move.
-*   `destination_md5`
+*   `target_md5`
-    Destination md5 checkum if known, otherwise computed if destination exists.
+    Destination md5 checkum if known, otherwise computed if target exists.
 *   `source_md5`
     Source md5 checkum if known, otherwise computed.